DeepuBhasin/Web-Developer-Notes/11 Node/_Documentation_Node.md

   * MajorVersion : It defines that its a huge change which can have breaking changes

 * **Version Indicator :**

   * *: Matches any version of the package.
 It is the most permissive and allows any update, regardless of major, minor, or patch changes. (not good one can lead to breaking changes code)

-  * ^ (caret): Allows updates that do not change the first non-zero number.
+  * ^ (caret): Allows updates that do not change the first non-zero number (Major Version).
 For example, ^1.2.3 will allow updates to 1.x.x but not 2.x.x.
 It is more permissive.

-  * ~ (tilde): Allows updates that do not change the minor version number.
+  * ~ (tilde): Allows updates that do not change the minor version number (Patch version).
 For example, ~1.2.3 will allow updates to 1.2.x but not 1.3.x.
 It is more restrictive.(this one is more save because its only accept patches)

+  * Exact Version : "1.1.1" it will download exact version

 **Some useful Packages**

 1. **Slugify :** it is use to make readable url's.
 It is basically a function use to create slugs, slugs is basically just the last part of the url that contains a unique string that identify the resource that the website is displaying example 127.0.0.1:8000/product/**fresh-avocados** (in simple words use slugs instead of numbers like ?id=1 use this ?id=fresh-avocado).